 - 4 tablespoons of warm tap water

 I normally recommend distilled water for crafts and painting, but when mixing chalk with water, we are adding what is already there.
 It is important to make a slurry of the chalk before adding to the paint to limit any lumps of chalk of forming in the paint.

 Prepare Chalk Slurry

 Put the chalk into a separate container, and add warm tap water until a smooth slurry is obtained through mixing.
-It should be like a heavy whipping cream consistency.
-This is basically a dispersion of sorts, and you add this to your latex paint.
-You’ll notice that even though you have added water to the, mix the new paint is actually thicker.
+It should be like a heavy whipping cream in consistency.
+This is basically a dispersion of sorts; you will add this to your latex paint.
+You’ll notice that even though you have added water to the mix, the new paint is actually thicker.
 DO NOT THIN!
 The viscosity helps keep everything suspended.
 Periodically stirring while applying coats is required.